Platform (2000 film): Plot

 The film starts in 1979 in the wake of the Cultural Revolution.
 A performance troupe of young adults in Fenyang performs state-approved material.
 Four troupe members are introduced - Cui Mingliang, Yin Ruijuan, Zhang Jun and his girlfriend Zhong Ping.
-The rebellious Cui clashes with his family and elders, and envies Zhang, whose visits to his aunt in Guangzhou allow him to procure consumer goods in the wake of China's economic liberalization policies.
+The rebellious Cui clashes with his family and elders, and envies Zhang, whose visits to his aunt in Guangzhou allow him to procure consumer goods in the wake of China's reform and opening up.
 Cui is interested in Yin, whose military official father disapproves of him.
 Zhang successfully pressures Zhong to perm her hair; Zhong tries to interest the more conservative Yin in the latest fashions, but she resists.
 Zhang accidentally gets Zhong pregnant and forces her to get an abortion, straining their relationship.
 Cui continues to pursue Yin, who only gives him noncommittal answers, frustrating him.
 Eventually, she rejects him, telling him that she feels that they are incompatible.

 The troupe begins to bend to Western influences and is eventually privatized.
 Cui, heartbroken and filled with wanderlust, remains with the troupe as they go on tour under new management, as do Zhang and Zhong; Yin chooses to stay behind.
 They witness massive changes sweeping the nation - electricity is introduced to a rural village; there, they encounter Sanming, Cui's uneducated peasant cousin, whose sister Wenying is staying with Cui's family.
 Out of desperation, Sanming takes a poorly-paid job at an unregulated coal mine for Wenying to afford an increasingly expensive university education.
 Before the troupe leaves, Sanming hands a meager five yuan to Cui, instructing him to give it to Wenying and to tell her to never return.
 Along the way, their truck gets stuck in mud, and the troupe sees a train passing by for the first time.